Barbara Rubel, MA, BCETS, DAAETS

-Barbara Rubel, keynote speaker and author, has been accepted into Newsweek Expert Forum, an invitation-only community for pioneering thinkers and industry leaders.
+Barbara Rubel, keynote speaker and author, was accepted into Newsweek Expert Forum, an invitation-only community for pioneering thinkers and industry leaders.

 Scott Gerber, founder of Newsweek Expert Forum, says, “We are honored to accept Barbara Rubel into the Newsweek Expert Forum.
 When experts gather in curated, private settings, they can share advice and build trusted relationships that further their mutual success.
 Barbara brings important insights for leaders who want to create employee wellbeing and resilience to this community.”